John Francis Wheaton (1866-1922)

 Public domain image

-John Francis Wheaton was a late 19th Century and early 20th Century lawyer and a politician.
+John Francis Wheaton was a late 19th-century and early 20th-century lawyer and politician.
 Wheaton ran for elective office in three states and was the first African American to serve in the Minnesota House of Representatives.

 John Francis Wheaton was born on May 8, 1866, to Jacob and Emily Wheaton in Hagerstown, Maryland.
-He graduated from the high school division of Storer College in Harpers Ferry, West Virginia in 1882.
-During the decade after his graduation, Wheaton worked as a public school teacher, then attended Dixon Business College in Illinois, and later moved to Washington D.C., where he worked as a clerk for the United States Congress until 1892.
+He graduated from the high school division of Storer College in Harpers Ferry, West Virginia, in 1882.
+During the decade after his graduation, Wheaton worked as a public school teacher, then attended Dixon Business College in Illinois.
+He later moved to Washington, D.C., where he worked as a clerk for the United States Congress until 1892.
 In 1889, Wheaton married Ella Chambers, and the couple had two sons, Layton J. and Frank P. Wheaton.

 Wheaton graduated from Howard’s Law Department in May 1892 and set up a practice in Hagerstown.
 He was only the fourth African American to pass the bar and practice law in Maryland and the first outside Baltimore.

-In 1893, however, Wheaton moved to Minneapolis, Minnesota where he worked as a clerk in the state legislature and also as a deputy clerk in the Minneapolis municipal courts.
+In 1893, however, Wheaton moved to Minneapolis, Minnesota, where he worked as a clerk in the state legislature and as a deputy clerk in the Minneapolis municipal courts.
 The following year, he became the first African American to graduate from the University of Minnesota Law School.

 Wheaton again represented Minnesota at the Republican National Convention when it met in Philadelphia in 1900.
-He did not win reelection to the legislature in 1900 and instead practiced law briefly in Minneapolis before moving to Chicago to work for an insurance company.
+He did not win reelection to the legislature in 1900; instead, he practiced law briefly in Minneapolis before moving to Chicago to work for an insurance company.
 He relocated again in 1906 to New York City and switched to the Democratic Party.
 Wheaton practiced law in the city until his death.
 He worked for the New York City District Attorney’s office from January to May of 1920.
-His final foray into politics came in 1919, when he ran unsuccessfully for the New York State Assembly.
+His final foray into politics came in 1919 when he ran unsuccessfully for the New York State Assembly.